 In previous versions of the MLA handbook, researchers included the city where the publisher was located.
 Today, this information generally serves little purpose and the city of publication can often be omitted.

-Only include the city of publication if the version of the source differs when published in a different country (Example: British editions of books versus versions printed in the United States).
+Only include the city of publication if the version of the source differs when published in a different country (Example: British editions of books versus versions printed in the United States), or if the source was published before 1900.

 Features that have not changed, and are the same as MLA 7: